A Full Guide to Replacing Vinyl Siding

 How Do You Replace Vinyl Siding?

 Vinyl siding is tough but not indestructible.
-If a falling branch or a well-hit baseball cracked a piece of your siding, don’t fret — you can make it as good as new in about 15 minutes with a zip tool and a replacement piece.
+If a falling branch or a well-hit baseball cracked a piece of your siding, don’t fret — replacing vinyl siding is a breeze.
+You can make it as good as new in about 15 minutes with a zip tool and a replacement piece.
 It’s as simple as unzipping the damaged piece and snapping in a new one.

 The downside of replacing older vinyl siding is that it can be hard to match the style and color, and siding rarely has any identifying marks.
 The best way to get a replacement piece is to take the broken piece to vinyl siding distributors in your area and find the closest match.